Bulk-Billing IVF in Australia 2026: Lower-cost Routes, Medicare & Inclusions

 Younger patients with straightforward infertility.
 If you are under 38 with unexplained infertility, mild male factor, or tubal issues, standard IVF is the recommended treatment — and there is no clinical reason to pay $8,000 more for it at a private clinic.

 Patients on a budget.
-If you have been quoted $8,000 or more per cycle at a private clinic and cost is a barrier to treatment, Number 1 Fertility removes that barrier.
+If you have been quoted $8,000 or more per cycle at a private clinic and cost is a barrier to treatment, lower-cost and bulk-billing routes are worth comparing carefully.

 Patients who would otherwise delay or forgo IVF.
 The biggest risk in fertility treatment is waiting too long.
 If cost is the reason you have been delaying IVF, bulk-billing removes that obstacle.